tim-speed/flexdiffuse/README.md

 embeddings from image being nowhere near text.. and some kind of sequencer is needed, like maybe BLIP..

+### Actually, we can modify the header embedding a bit...

+So actually it seems the attention mechanism actually supports a little tuning of the header, but not too much.
+So we can adjust this with a new setting!!
+I've added a cap, default = 0.15 for modification of the header.
+Seems to work well.
+If you go to far.. like around 0.35 or so you'll start to get weird noise patterns.

 ## Experiments

 Everything here I've sourced from myself or https://lexica.art/ so there